-I was reading one of those college textbooks that sends you to the dictionary every other paragraph.
+I was reading one of those college textbooks that send you to the dictionary every other paragraph.
 Progress was tedious.
 Most of the words I needed help with weren’t in the dictionaries I consulted, so I’d google the word, hoping to figure it out through context.
 Sometimes I’d stumble upon a cogent explanation, but often I would need to refer to multiple uses in order to theorize a plausible understanding.

 Many of the sites were scientific and highly detailed.
 After ten minutes of effort, I was no closer to an answer.
 Eventually, a working theory emerged.
 It seemed that many of the entries addressed light and reflection.
-I wondered if relective could correspond to reflective, such as its opposite or perhaps a countervailing phenomenon.
+I wondered if reflective could correspond to reflective, such as its opposite or perhaps a countervailing phenomenon.

-Eventually, I realized most of the occurrences made sense if I substituted reflective for relective.
+Eventually, I realized most of the occurrences made sense if I substituted reflective for reflective.
 That seemed to follow for my book as well.
 I emailed my professor, asking if it might be a typo.
 His concise reply was, “I sure hope so!”

-So much for proofreading, not only did my textbook spell reflective wrong, but so did 29,000 websites.
+So much for proofreading, not only did my textbook spell reflective wrong but so did 29,000 websites.

 You shouldn’t believe everything you read—and you should carefully proofread everything you write.